 Domain Sub-domain Specific indicators Status Notes Maternal health Maternity care Does any law(s) or regulations (s) guarantee access to maternity care?
-Specifically: s) are?
-Comprehensive prenatal care No While the right to life is protected under the Constitution, there are no specific Delivery by skilled birth attendants No provisions enshrining the right to health or health care generally or in relation to maternal and newborn care specifically.
-While there is no legislative guarantee of access to maternity care, it should be Emergency obstetric care No noted that maternal and newborn health is a priority in policy, with KPA1 of the pMMC4H Dolicy and Implementation Stratany 2017-2020 having the chieverive of Post-natal and newborn care Ŷ improved pregnancy and important and used to a construct the maternal improved pregnancy outcomes for mothers and new-borns (where the maternal mortality ratio is less than 50 maternal deaths per 100,000 live births/year and neonatal mortality is less than 10 neonatal deaths per 1,000 live births/year.
+Specifically: ) re?
+Comprehensive prenatal care No While the right to life is protected under the Constitution, there are no specific Delivery by skilled birth attendants No No provisions enshrining the right to health or health care generally or in relation to maternal and newborn care specifically.
+While there is no legislative guarantee of access to maternity care it should be Emergency obstetric care No while there is no registative gaarantee or access to maternity care, it should be noted that maternal and newborn health is a priority in policy, with KPA1 of the PANICAH Policy and Implementation Strategy 2017-2020 having the objective of Post-natal and newborn care ° Z improved pregnancy outcomes for mothers and new-borns (where the maternal mortality ratio is less than 50 maternal deaths per 100,000 live births/year and neonatal mortality is less than 10 neonatal deaths per 1,000 live births/year.
 Actions relevant to comprehensive prenatal care, delivery by skilled birth attendants, emergency obstetric care, and post-natal and newborn care are all included in this policy.
-No legislative restrictions based on: on: (a) age Yes While there are no legal provisions that guarantee access to maternity care, there (b) marital status Yes are also no legislative restrictions on who can access maternity care in either law or policy. (c) third-party authorisation (e.g. spousal, parental/ guardian, medical) Yes Abortion Legal ground on which abortion is permitted? .
-Abortion is illegal under s 117 Penal Code .
+No legislative restrictions based on: on: (a) age Yes While there are no legal provisions that guarantee access to maternity care, there (b) marital status Yes are also no legislative restrictions on who can access maternity care in eitner law or policy. (c) third-party authorisation (e.g. spousal, parental/ guardian, medical) Yes Abortion Legal ground on which abortion is permitted?
+10 Abortion is illegal under s 117 Penal Code .
 Procuring an abortion for a woman is also a crime.
-However, s 117(3) states that 'termination of the pregnancy for To save a woman's life Yes good medical reasons shall be a defence to charges under s 117, which has been interpreted as being to save a woman's life and to preserve her physical and mental To preserve a women's physical health Yes health.
+However, s.
+117(3) states that 'termination of the pregnancy for To save a woman's life Yes good medical reasons snall be a defence to charges under s 117, which has been interpreted as being to save a woman's life and to preserve her physical and mental To preserve a women's physical health Yes health.
 To preserve a woman's mental health Yes In case of rape No In cases of fetal impairment No